-Kalley Greer Friedman '07 is in her fourth year as an assistant coach for the Hamilton College women's lacrosse team.
+Kalley Greer Friedman '07 is in her fifth year as an assistant coach for the Hamilton College women's lacrosse team.
 Friedman was a four-year starter in goal for Hamilton from 2004 to 2007 and was a first team All-American as a senior.
-In 2009, Friedman was a member of Canada's Senior Team that won a bronze medal at the International Federation of Women's Lacrosse Associations (IFWLA) World Cup in Prague, Czech Republic.
+In 2009 Friedman was a member of Canada's Senior Team that won a bronze medal at the International Federation of Women's Lacrosse Associations (IFWLA) World Cup in Prague, Czech Republic.

 Friedman ranks second on the program's all-time list with 491 career saves.
 She helped lead Hamilton to an overall record of 48-19 and four Liberty League Championship appearances.
 In 2007 the Continentals went 8-0 in the league, won their first league championship title and advanced to the NCAA Division III Championship quarterfinals.
 Friedman was first team all-region and first team all-league, in addition to the All-America honor.

-Friedman first received accolades in 2006, when Hamilton reached the finals of the league championship.
-She was a second team all-region and second team all-league selection.
+Friedman first received accolades in 2006 when Hamilton reached the finals of the league championship as she was an all-region second team and all-league second team selection.
 She finished her college career with a .529 save percentage and an 8.18 goals against average.

 Friedman is from Whitby, Ontario.
 She received a degree in French with a minor in Asian studies from Hamilton.
 She went on to earn her master's degree in childhood education and childhood special education from Long Island University.